 "Even when Lahiri Mahasaya was silent, . . .
 I discovered that nonetheless he had transmitted to me ineffable knowledge."
 [Sri Yukteswar in Autobiography of a Yogi, chap 12]

 "Ineffable knowledge" cannot be formulated, and may not get checked.
-There is a possible problem right there, since many intuitions actually prove wrong when rigorously tested.
-As it shows up, many of the claims of Yukteswar prove wrong.
-Here is an online book full of such evidence: [Link]
+There is a possible problem right there, since some intuitions prove wrong when tested.
+As it shows up, many of the claims of Yukteswar prove wrong, although he is wrongly hailed by Yogananda and disciples as infallible.
+There is a cult mark right there.
+An online book specked with evidence that Yukteswar made mistakes: [[Link]

 If you are searching for reliable information, think and sort the sources better than Yogananda.
 He writes, for example: